-The nature of the remedies for domestic violence
+Injunctive remedies for domestic violence victims

 Who can apply?

-When can an order be made?
+When can a non-molestation order be made?

-Additionally, the court can make an order on its own initiative in any family proceedings to which the respondent is a party.
-Prior to making such an order, the court needs to be satisfied that the order should be made for the benefit of any other party to the proceedings or ant relevant child.
+The court can, instead, make a non-molestation order on its own initiative in any family proceedings to which the abuser/respondent is a party(or in an application for an occupation order).
+However, before doing so, the court must be satisfied that the order is necessary for the benefit of any other party to the proceedings or any relevant child.